latestnews

 NRI’s Delia Grace Randolph is a co-author of the latest report by the High Level Panel of Experts on Food Security and Nutrition (HLPE-FSN) of the UN Committee on World Food Security.
 The report ‘Strengthening urban and peri-urban food systems to achieve food security and nutrition, in the context of urbanization and rural transformation’, provides valuable insights into this vital issue as urbanisation continues to transform our world.

 The groundbreaking report launched on 2 July at the UN Food and Agriculture Organization headquarters in Rome, challenges prevailing narratives on food insecurity and malnutrition.
-It shows that 77% (1.7 billion) of food insecure people worldwide live in and around cities – contrary to the common belief that rural areas are more vulnerable to food insecurity and malnutrition.
+It shows that 77% (1.7 billion) of food insecure people worldwide live in and around cities – contrary to the common belief that the majority of people affected by food insecurity and malnutrition are found in rural areas.

 Such high levels of hunger call for urgent action.
 Delia Grace, Professor of Food Safety Systems at NRI said: ‘We are becoming an urban species.
 People move to cities and towns for better lives but too often suffer worse food, housing and environments.
 This can be fixed by strategic investment and changing how we regulate cities.
 Especially, the vast informal systems – the “hidden middle” where most urban poor work – must be recognised and improved.’